-Every Sunday at 2 PM, museum docents lead Highlights Tours, which are open to the public.
+Every Sunday at 2 PM, museum docents lead drop-in tours, which are open to the public.
 These tours are free with museum admission and no prior registration is required.

-You may also schedule a docent-led tour of the Carlos Museum’s collections and exhibitions for your adult group of 10 or more.
-Tours are available Tuesday through Friday.
+You may also schedule a docent-led tour of the Carlos Museum’s collections and exhibitions for your adult group of 5 or more.
+Guided tours are available Tuesday through Friday.
 If you would like to schedule a tour for your group at a time other than those listed, please contact Katie Ericson at email@example.com.

 On Highlights Tours, visitors are introduced to the art and cultures represented in the collections the Carlos Museum.
 Highlights Tours offer an overview of the entire collection or may be focused on ancient Egypt and the Near East, ancient Greece and Rome, the art of the Americas, 19th- and 20th- century Africa, or Buddhist and Hindu art from South Asia.